Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Style}

-We have not found an example of Sizewell B specification in the literature, so this section will exceptionally not include an illustration.
-The IL text is fed into MALPAS, which constructs a directed graph and associated semantics for the program under analysis.
-The IL specification is written as pre- and postconditions, as well as optional code assertions.
-The MALPAS Compliance Analyser requires the specification to be represented as pre- and postconditions for each procedure, along with any necessary \emph{assert()} statements within the body of the code, and the analyzer will then show whether the code meets the specification.
+We have not found an example of Sizewell B specification in the literature, so this section exceptionally includes no illustration.
+The IL text is fed into MALPAS, which constructs a directed graph and associated semantics for the program.
+For compliance with the MALPAS Compliance Analyzer, the IL specification is written as pre- and postconditions for each procedure, plus optional code assertions.
+The analyzer determines whether the code meets the specification.

 The first part of the Compliance Analysis process is the construction of the mathematical specification from the natural language SDR and SDS.
 This work ensures both that the interpretation of the existing specifications is correct and that the important functionality and properties are modelled in the mathematical specifications.